Current wait times for every Tesla model

 Similar to the Model X, there are two versions of the Tesla Model S available.
 You’re able to choose from either the base Model S or the Model S Plaid.
 Both are on the higher end of the Tesla range.

 With the Model S, the more you’re willing to spend, the sooner your car will arrive.
-The pricey Model S Plaid currently has one of the fastest delivery estimates of any Tesla Model.
+The pricey Model S Plaid tends to see faster delivery than any other Tesla Model.

 Estimated wait time